 - other dried fruits

-We certainly can’t talk about building a better salad without talking about what goes over your salad.
+We certainly can’t talk about how to make a healthy salad without talking about what goes all over your salad.
 I am a big fan of keeping it simple: some extra virgin olive oil with red wine vinegar and lemon juice.
 Done.
 Depending on how sour you like your vinaigrette, a 3:1 ratio of oil to acid is a great starting point.

 If you want to get fancy, you can experiment by adding other ingredients to your dressing.
 Mix a bottle to last you the whole week through, to save you on time.
 Or a quick drizzle of oil and vinegar will do the trick every time.